jacksandy1226/jacksandy1226/README.md

-# Hi there, I'm Jack Sandy 👋
+# Hi there, I'm Viktor Majewski 👋
 Welcome to my GitHub profile!
 I'm a full-stack developer specializing in React, Node.js, and mobile development.
 I'm passionate about software development and love working on innovative projects.
 Here's a bit about me: